qwiklly/Shelfie/README.md

 # 📦 Shelfie – Smart Inventory App

 Shelfie is a smart inventory app built with .NET MAUI and ASP.NET Core.
-It helps you manage items by categories (like products, medicines, and custom types), track expiration dates and securely store data via backend and PostgreSQL.
+It helps you manage items by categories (such as products, medicines, and custom types), track expiration dates, and securely store data using a backend and PostgreSQL.

 ![ShelfieCard](https://github.com/user-attachments/assets/774ceda1-9f56-4318-91a9-209e9e65cbdb)